thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 useOllamaConnection.useCallback[generateContent] @ useOllamaConnection.ts:416
 makeMasterLLMDecision @ Orchestrator.ts:313
 masterLLMOrchestration @ Orchestrator.ts:165
-Orchestrator.ts:316 🧠 Master LLM Decision Response (936 chars): <think>
+Orchestrator.ts:316 🧠 Master LLM Decision Response (945 chars): <think>
-Okay, let's break this down.
-The user wants to know the best project by Rutwik, and they've already called DataInspector, PlanningAgent, PatternGenerator, and Extractor.
-Wait, but the next step is to call the Extractor.
-The available documents are 4 chunks, and the Extraction Plan suggests using the Extractor next.
-The Reasoning says to extract skills and technologies from his experience.
-So the correct tool to call is Extractor.
-No need for any other tools, since the plan is already val...
+Okay, let's see.
+The user wants the best project by Rutwik, and they provided available data and an execution plan.
+The available documents are 4 chunks, and the next step is to call the Extractor.
+The PlanningAgent was already used, and the PatternGenerator is done.
+The Synthesizer is available, but the next goal is to combine extracted data with LLM reasoning.

+So the goal is to answer the query, which requires synthesizing data.
+The current step is to use the Extractor, which is the n...
-Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (936 chars): <think>
+Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (945 chars): <think>
-Okay, let's break this down.
-The user wants to know the best project by Rutwik, and they've already called DataInspector, PlanningAgent, PatternGenerator, and Extractor.
-Wait, but the next step is to call the Extractor.
-The available documents are 4 chunks, and the Extraction Plan suggests using the Extractor next.
-The Reasoning says to extract skills and technologies from his experience.
-So the correct tool to call is Extractor.
-No need for any other tools, since the plan is already validated.
+Okay, let's see.
+The user wants the best project by Rutwik, and they provided available data and an execution plan.
+The available documents are 4 chunks, and the next step is to call the Extractor.
+The PlanningAgent was already used, and the PatternGenerator is done.
+The Synthesizer is available, but the next goal is to combine extracted data with LLM reasoning.

+So the goal is to answer the query, which requires synthesizing data.
+The current step is to use the Extractor, which is the next planned action.
+The Reasoning here is combining extracted data with LLM analysis to determine the best project.
+The next goal is to synthesize that data.
+Therefore, the correct tool to call is the Extractor.
 </think>

 ACTION: CALL_TOOL
 TOOL_NAME: Extractor
-REASONING: Extract skills and technologies from his experience section.
-NEXT_GOAL: Extract skills and technologies from his experience section.

-ACTION: COMPLETE
-REASONING: The best project by Rutwik is determined by his skills and t...
+REASONING: Combine extracted data w...
 Orchestrator.ts:547 🎯 PARSED ACTION (FIRST): CALL_TOOL
 Orchestrator.ts:550 🎯 PARSED TOOL_NAME (FIRST): Extractor
 Orchestrator.ts:559 ✅ PRIMARY DECISION FOUND - stopping parse to avoid overwriting with future steps